Inertial confinement fusion: National Ignition Facility

 The resulting 192-beam design, dubbed the National Ignition Facility, started construction at LLNL in 1997.
 NIF's main objective is to operate as the flagship experimental device of the so-called nuclear stewardship program, supporting LLNLs traditional bomb-making role.
 Completed in March 2009, NIF experiments set new records for power delivery by a laser.
 As of September 27, 2013, for the first time fusion energy generated was greater than the energy absorbed into deuterium–tritium fuel.
 In June, 2018 NIF announced record production of 54kJ of fusion energy output.
-On August 8, 2021 the NIF produced 1.3MJ of output, 25x higher than the 2018 result, generating 70% of the break-even definition of ignition - when energy out equals energy in.
+On August 8, 2021 the NIF produced 1.3MJ of output, 25x higher than the 2018 result, generating 70% of the break-even definition of ignition – when energy out equals energy in.

 As of December 2022, the NIF claims to have become the first fusion experiment to achieve scientific breakeven on December 5, 2022, with an experiment producing 3.15 megajoules of energy from a 2.05 megajoule input of laser light (somewhat less than the energy needed to boil 1 kg of water) for an energy gain of about 1.5.

 Other projects

 The French Laser Mégajoule achieved its first experimental line in 2002, and its first target shots were conducted in 2014.
 The machine was roughly 75% complete as of 2016.

 Using a different approach entirely is the z-pinch device.
 Z-pinch uses massive electric currents switched into a cylinder comprising extremely fine wires.
 The wires vaporize to form an electrically conductive, high current plasma.
 The resulting circumferential magnetic field squeezes the plasma cylinder, imploding it, generating a high-power x-ray pulse that can be used to implode a fuel capsule.
 Challenges to this approach include relatively low drive temperatures, resulting in slow implosion velocities and potentially large instability growth, and preheat caused by high-energy x-rays.

 Shock ignition was proposed to address problems with fast ignition.
 Japan developed the KOYO-F design and laser inertial fusion test (LIFT) experimental reactor.
 In April 2017, clean energy startup Apollo Fusion began to develop a hybrid fusion-fission reactor technology.

 In Germany, technology company Marvel Fusion is working on laser-initiated inertial confinement fusion.
 The startup adopted a short-pulsed high energy laser and the aneutronic fuel pB11.
 It was founded in Munich 2019.
 It works with Siemens Energy, TRUMPF, and Thales.
-The company partnered with Ludwig Maximilian University of Munich in July 2022.
+The company partnered with LMU Munich in July 2022.

 In March 2022, Australian company HB11 announced fusion using non-thermal laser pB11, at a higher than predicted rate of alpha particle creation.
 Other companies include NIF-like Longview Fusion and fast-ignition origned Focused Energy.